Nayjest/symfony-worker-control/README.md

 Console command for maintaining worker processes.

-May be used as stand-alone script or included as lib to existing project.
+May be used as standalone script or included as lib to existing project.

 ## Dependencies